Forestry mulching

 Do I need permits?+

-Most fuel reduction & vegetation management projects on private rural parcels do not require a permit, but local county or WUI rules may apply—especially near waterways or steep slopes.
+Most fuel reduction and vegetation management projects on private rural parcels do not require a permit, but local county or WUI rules may apply—especially near waterways or steep slopes.
 We advise during assessment.

 What happens to the mulch afterward?+